MiriamT/learn-react/session5.md

 ## Assignment: Move the todo items to global state with a reducer

 Use React Context and `useReducer` to move the todo item state and logic to the main `App` component.
 Since the state will be stored in a parent component of the routes, the todo data will be not be lost when navigating back and forth between app pages.

+> **Note:** reducer functions must be pure functions since React might call the reducer function more than once for a single action.
+If you are saving arrays and objects in state, make sure to make deep copies before mutating the data.
+Do not modify the state object directly.